DMVis/DMVis/documentation/columns/BarColumn.md

 - Type: `IconType[]`
 - Default: `[IconType.Sort,IconType.Filter,IconType.More]`

 List of what icons to display in the top of the column.
+See [Icon](../components/Icon.md) for more information.

 ## scale